isaacbernat/presentations/optimise/notes.md

         ...
         if y > xxN:  # N -> z

-- Memoisation.
-Save results of calculations which are going to be needed again.
+- v10 Memoisation (without r, no typo here).
+Storing the result of calculations that are going to be needed again (soon and/or often).
+Useful for expensive function calls: before) def process(N):
+            ...
+                    if gcd(x, y) != 1:
+                        continue

+    after)
+        @lru_cache(maxsize=None)
+        def GCD(x, y):
+            return gcd(x, y)

+        def process(N):
+            ...
+                    if GCD(x, y) != 1:
+                        continue

+    ... but wait, in this case the lru_cache was actually more expensive than calculating it each time!
+Remember to measure!

 - TODO: other noteworthy optimisations: loop unrolling, function inlining, conditional move, branch predictions, rematerialisation (vs hoisting), etc.